-Relevant Resources: How To Clean Fog Headlights?
+Relevant Resources: How To Fix Foggy Headlights?

 It is better not to drive on vehicles tracks as the compacted ice and be more slippery than snow.
 You can run the air conditioner on fresh air mode even if you have set it on heating mode.
 This will ensure that no frost appears inside the windshields.